armchairancap/xx-haven-container/README.md

 ### Haven as Hidden Service on the Tor network

-Remember that Tor Browser cannot use Haven/Speakeasy because WASM isn't built in. *If* you're thinking about using Tor Browser with Haven, also forget about it.
+Remember that Tor Browser cannot use Haven because WASM isn't built in. *If* you're thinking about using Tor Browser with Haven, also forget about it.
 But you can use Haven on from a WASM-enabled browser connected to the Tor network through a Socks5 proxy, for example.

 Also, Haven needs to be accessed over HTTPS, which is unrelated to .onion services.